mc727-garcia/seniordesignproject/README.md

 # Repository for Senior Design Project
-# Project revolves around stock trend predictions: looking at old stock data and trying to make predictions
+# Project revolves around stock trend predictions: looking at old stock data and trying to make predictions using the percentage change from the open price to the close price weekly for each individual company
-# using percentage change from open price to close price weekly
+# Initial phase of project will focus on consumer companies of S&P 500 (Tesla, Amazon, Home Depot, etc)